Heating Questions & Answers

-Black-Haak Heating knows there is a lot of research to be performed and information to sort through when learning about your home heating options.
+Black-Haak knows there is a lot of research to be performed and information to sort through when learning about your home heating options.
 The following list includes some of the most commonly asked questions we receive from customers in regards to their home heating system.
-If you are looking for additional information or advice please call us at (920) 750-7138 or schedule a service call.
+If you are looking for additional information or advice please call us now or schedule a service call.

 There are several reasons to replace your current furnace with a newer model, which range from increased efficiency to improved reliability.
 The average furnace has a lifespan of 10-15 years when properly maintained.
 If your furnace is getting up there in age, or you’ve noticed less heat in the home or higher utility bills, it might be advisable to call in for a furnace checkup or start looking for a replacement furnace.
 Even if your system is working fine it may still be worth making the transition to a newer model for increased energy efficiency or home appraisal value.
 If you are able to upgrade your old furnace to a newer model that has a higher energy efficiency rating or lower repair requirement you may find yourself saving money in the years to come through lower utility and repair expenses.

 Today’s furnaces are governed by the AFUE rating system, which measures how much of the energy consumed by the furnace gets converted into usable heat.
 If your furnace has an AFUE rating of 80% that means it converts 80% of the gas, oil, or electricity it consumes into usable heat.
 The lowest AFUE rating any furnace on today’s market has is 80% which could be an increase in efficiency if your current furnace predates the AFUE rating system.
 If you’re willing to pay more up front for a higher rated furnace, newer and more efficient models have AFUE ratings of 90 to 98%.